0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	}
 ```

-Note that `.head.text` section contains `startup_32`.
+Note that the `.head.text` section contains `startup_32`.
 You may remember it from the previous part:

 ```assembly
 	__HEAD